-- You may not use game fish or their parts for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - You may not use more than five lines, and not more than one of those lines can have hooks attached to it.
+• You may not use game fish or their parts

+- for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - You may not use more than five lines, and only one of those lines can have hooks attached to it, unless you have a valid second-pole permit.
+If you have a second-pole permit, then you may use two hooked lines.
 (On the lines without hooks, simply tie your bait to the line so the crayfish can grasp the bait with its claw.) - You may not transport live crayfish away from the body of water where you captured them.